Sydney Detox and Rehab changed my life in so many ways… I’ve never felt better in my whole life after this week.

 Could you benefit from Baclofen?

-Baclofen reduces or stops cravings for alcohol in some people.
+Baclofen may reduce cravings for alcohol in some people.
 This means that some people addicted to alcohol can begin to have a choice about whether or not they drink and they are no longer ruled by their cravings.
-It can also reduce anxiety.
+It may also reduce anxiety.

 Would it work for me?